oemergenc/dc-kafka-grafana-prometheus/README.md

 This is useful if you want to debug the implementation of your metrics logic in a mircoservice locally before rolling it out to a test or production environment.

-If the setup of your microservice infrastructure includes thos technologies you can easy setup a debug environment locally using the configuration provided here.
+If the setup of your microservice infrastructure includes those technologies you can easily setup a debug environment locally using the configuration provided here.

 ## Usage